 Needing a car for work can range from needing it for travel, lugging around goods, or simply wanting to make an impression.
 Regardless of you scenario, Tesla will have a car for you.

 The Model S is arguably the best looking Tesla.
 It’ll certainly draw the attention of any potential clients and make you look like you mean serious business.
 It’s built for comfort, so great for those long business trips.
 Getting some laptop work done while supercharging is easy in the S’s spacious interior.
-But don’t expect too many work breaks, the Model S is fit with a ludicrous 402 miles of range.
+But don’t expect too many work breaks, the Model S is fit with a ludicrous 412 miles of range, and up to 520 miles in the Plaid+.

 Verdict: While the Model S certainly strikes a pose, the Model X is comfortable for travel, great with storage, and comes with a nice tax break.